 17. 1957 Mercedes 300 SL Gullwing

-Think John DeLorean invented gullwing doors?
-Think again.
-If Marty McFly had traveled back in time to 1957 instead of 1955, that farmer outside Hill Valley might have thought he was a German rather than a space alien.
-Other than those signature doors, the Mercedes 300 SL is a fantastic car in its own right, with a pioneering fuel injection system that could get it up to 160 miles per hour.
+If you thought John DeLorean invented gullwing doors, you’re mistaken.
+If Marty McFly had traveled back to 1957 instead of 1955, the farmer outside Hill Valley might have thought he was a German rather than a space alien.
+Besides the signature doors, the Mercedes 300 SL is a fantastic car in its own right, with a pioneering fuel injection system that could get it up to 160 miles per hour.

 18. Ford Mustang Shelby GT350

-Rounding out the list is the tightest design ever created by Carroll Shelby, the renowned engineer played by Matt Damon in last year’s Ford vs. Ferrari.
+Rounding out the list is the tightest design ever created by Carroll Shelby, who was played by Matt Damon in the movie Ford vs. Ferrari.
 With a more economical design than the GT500 Road Kings that followed it, the GT350 represents the perfect Mustang.

 Featured Image Credit: 1967 Toyota 2000GT (Image Credit: Mytho88, Wikimedia Commons CC BY-SA 3.0)